Ramsey Numbers through the Lenses of Polynomial Ideals and Nullstellens\"atze: Introduction

 \begin{theorem} If $n\ge R(G_1,\dots,G_k)$, then there is an explicit Nullstellensatz certificate of degree $\tilde{R}(G_1,\dots, G_k;n)-1$ that the statement $R(G_1,\dots,G_k)> n$ is false using the encoding in Theorem \ref{binEdge2}.
-In particular, in the case of 2-color classical Ramsey numbers, this implies that if $n \ge R(r,s)$, then there exists a Nullstellensatz certificate of degree $\tilde R(r,s;n)-1$ that the statement $R(r,s) > n$ is false. \end{theorem} The proof of Theorem \ref{RamseyNullUpperBound} does not rely on the graph-theoretic properties of Ramsey numbers, and in fact it applies to the whole of Ramsey theory.
+In particular, in the case of 2-color classical Ramsey numbers, this implies that if $n \ge R(r,s)$, then there exists a Nullstellensatz certificate of degree $\tilde R(r,s;n)-1$ that the statement $R(r,s) > n$ is false. \end{theorem} So far we have mostly stated results for graph-theory Ramsey numbers, but it is very important to stress that Theorem \ref{RamseyNullUpperBound} is just one special case of a more general theorem.
+The proof of Theorem \ref{RamseyNullUpperBound} does not rely on the graph-theoretic properties of Ramsey numbers, and in fact it applies to the whole of Ramsey theory (arithmetic, geometric, etc).
 In particular, we can modify the encoding in Theorem \ref{binEdge2} to suit several well-known problems in Ramsey theory (see, for example, \cite{GrahamRothschildSpencer,LandmanRobertson}).
-We express these problems using the general framework below.
+We now express these problems using the general framework below.